-Margin accounts comprise cash held as deposits for derivative transactions.
-The cash is held by the broker and is only available to meet margin calls.
+Margin accounts comprise cash held with broker for derivative transactions.
+The cash is only available to meet margin calls.

 (f) Income

 Interest income is recognised in the statement of comprehensive income using the EIR method for all financial instruments that are not held at fair value through profit or loss.